 This programme is aimed at students who:

-This programme is not suitable for students who:
+In general, this programme is not suitable for students who:

 - want to work in the IT field and want a broad overview of current technology rather than hone in on one area.